MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/offline-migration-reference.md

 - Favorites.

-For exceptions to what you can migrate offline, see [What Does USMT Migrate?](usmt-what-does-usmt-migrate.md)
+For exceptions to what can be migrated offline, see [What Does USMT Migrate?](usmt-what-does-usmt-migrate.md)

 ## What offline environments are supported?